rehive/docs-portal/content/platform/get-started/quick-guide.md

 1. You can choose to use one of the Rehive supported SDKs or
 2. Integrate the API manually in your choice of language.

 To use one of the SDKs check for you language in the "references list" in the sidebar.
-If you instead want to use a language that does not have a Rehive supported SDK, a custom implementation should be trivial as the platform uses standard HTTP which is supported extensively.
+If you instead want to use a language that does not have a Rehive supported SDK, a custom implementation should be trivial as the platform uses standard HTTP which is widely supported.

 ### Using the API